merkle-open/generator-nitro/generators/app/templates/project/docs/nitro.md

 ##### Use different layout

-If you need a different layout for a page, do so in the corresponding data file:
+If you need a different layout for a page, do so in the corresponding view data file.
+(View data files needs to be placed in same directory structure than views)

 ```
     /views/_data/index.json
     {